-However, dog-breeding is not an endeavor to take lightly, and most people who consider the notion should probably dispel the thought.
+However, becoming a dog breeder is not an endeavor to take lightly, and most people who consider the notion should probably dispel the thought.

 Nevertheless, if you take good care of your canines, devise a coherent business plan and work hard, dog breeding can be a profitable venture.
 But you must start by picking a good breed to work with.

 Simply put, some breeds will generate larger profits than others.